Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: A new class of priors: Dirichlet process mixtures of block priors

 One potential challenge of the approach just outlined is the need to estimate what is, potentially, a very large number of different shrinkage factors.
-This is not only computationally costly, but the data is likely to have limited information about each of them.
-Another challenge is that the performance of the procedure can be affected by the choice of the parametric family used to model the $g_j$s, which is somewhat arbitrary.
+This is not only computationally costly, but the data is likely to have limited information about each of them, especially in high-correlation settings.
+Another challenge is that the performance of the procedure can be affected by the choice of the parametric family used to model the $g_j$s. {In particular, recent work by \cite{piironen2017sparsity} and \cite{lee2020tail} indicates that, in the context of continuous shrinkage priors, the optimal tail behavior of $p(g_j \mid \tau^2)$ might depend on the level of sparsity among coefficients.}

 Both of these challenges can be addressed through the use of a nonparametric specification for the distribution of the $g_j$s based on the Dirichlet process \citep{ferguson1973bayesian}.
 A random distribution $H$ is said to follow a Dirichlet process prior with centering measure $H_0$ and concentration parameter $\alpha$, denoted $H \mid H_0, \alpha \sim \DP(\alpha, H_0)$, if it admits a representation of the form